mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 | XLF (financials) | 84% | 0.90 |
 | TLT (Treasuries) | 52% | -0.07 |

-AAPL and XLF track the market closely around FOMC events, as expected for equities. **TLT is essentially a coin flip** — Treasuries respond to their own rate-expectation logic, which doesn't necessarily align with equity sentiment.
+AAPL and XLF pretty clearly move with the market around these events — makes sense, they're stocks.
+TLT is basically a coin flip, which also makes sense: Treasuries care about rate expectations, not equity sentiment.

 ---

-## Step 4: Q2b — Is there any reaction beyond just moving with the market?

-**Method — Market Model, run for AAPL, TLT, and XLF:**
+## Q2b: Is there anything left over after accounting for that?

-1. For each event, take the 120 trading days before it (with a 21-day gap to avoid contamination from pre-event anticipation) and regress `asset_return = alpha + beta × market_return`.
+For each event, I estimate each asset's alpha/beta against SPY using the 120 trading days before it (with a 21-day gap so I'm not accidentally training on pre-event anticipation), use that to get an "expected" return during the event window, and take actual minus expected — the abnormal return.
+Sum the 3 days and that's the CAR for that event.
-2. Use that alpha/beta to compute the asset's *expected* return during the 3-day event window (identified by actual calendar date, not table position, so a missing day in one asset's series can't silently shift the window).
-3. Subtract: `actual − expected` = the abnormal part each day.
-4. Sum the 3 days → **Cumulative Abnormal Return (CAR)**, one number per event, 31 per asset.

 | Asset | Mean beta | Mean CAR | t-test p | Wilcoxon p | Bootstrap 95% CI |
 |---|---|---|---|---|---|